Meng Ding Gan Lu (Sweet Dew) Green Tea

 Delivery time: 1-10 day EU delivery.
 For estimates per country, please visit the shipping info page at the bottom of our website.

-Custom taxes?: because we ship from our EU warehouse, you will NOT be charged tax upon delivery if you're based in the EU.
+Import taxes?: because we ship from our EU warehouse, you will NOT be charged import taxes upon delivery if you're based in the EU.
 All taxes are already included in our prices.

-Free shipping: available for orders over €80 for EU & UK and over €100 for other countries.
+Free shipping: available for orders over €59 for The Netherlands/Belgium, €80 for other EU countries & UK, and over €100 for other countries.

 Returns: orders can be returned for a refund within 30 days.
 Products should returned in unopened, unused condition.